Nagasaki45/UnsocialVR/README.md

 ### Deep disfluency server note

 If you don't need it, or don't have enough "free minutes" on your IBM Watson plan, use the `deep_disfluency_mock.py` script.
 It will spin a TCP server that will consume the audio stream and do nothing about it.

+### Enable and disable avatar automation and automation detection

+The system currently support two types of studies.
+One in which there's no automation and no detection (pilot study, or study 3), and one with automation and detection (study 4).
+To disable automation and detection:

+- Turn off Player/Local/Head/UIPlane.
+- Turn off the PlayerDetects script on Player/Local.
+- Check the PlayerPartner.disable on Player/Local.